 This type of defect stems from the original design of the vehicle and/or part.
 Even if properly produced, there is an inherently dangerous design which ultimately causes injury or other damage.

 Depending upon your specific accident/claim, there are several “defendants” you should identify when considering a products liability claim.
-For example, you should identify the vehicle manufacturer, parts manufacturer, car dealership, auto supply shop, shipping company, and used car dealer.
+This is a great post to read on the occurance of car accidents and how you can identify the vehicle manufacturer, parts manufacturer, car dealership, auto supply shop, shipping company, and used car dealer.
 Essentially, all entities involved in the chain of distribution should be considered potential defendants.
+The lawyers from www.lawlavin.com/auto-accident/ can help with the legalities of any case.

 Automobile manufacturers may voluntarily recall or be forced to issue a recall if they find a defect in their product.
 Unfortunately, defects are often only found after an adverse event such as a motor vehicle accident.
-It is important to seek counsel from an auto accident attorney as soon as possible to determine what remedies are available.
+It is important to seek counsel from a personal injury attorney as soon as possible to determine what remedies are available.

-The law varies state-by-state with regard to remedies, so you should speak with an attorney who is licensed and familiar with the laws of your state.
+The law varies state-by-state with regard to remedies, so you should speak with car accident attorneys who are licensed and familiar with the laws of your state.
 If you live in the state of New Jersey, consult with the auto accident attorneys at Hyberg, White & Mann by calling (609) 407-1000 or visiting www.hwmlaw.com.
 Your initial consultation is free and you will not pay any attorney’s fees unless they secure compensation on your behalf.

 Get In touch below.
 Ask Any Question or Start a Free Quote